-Mr. Dottori, a partner in Pillsbury's Global Sourcing group, has over 20 years of experience advising clients in large-scale, complex transactions.
-For the past several years he has advised a wide range of clients in sophisticated information technology transactions.
+Mario Dottori is the leader of law firm's Global Sourcing practice in Washington, DC.
+He has over 25 years of experience advising clients in large-scale, complex transactions throughout the world.
+During the past two decades he has advised a wide range of clients in sophisticated information technology transactions.
 His practice includes domestic and multinational information technology outsourcings and business process outsourcings.
-Mr. Dottori's sourcing experience includes IT infrastructure outsourcings, onshore and offshore application development and maintenance transactions, shared services arrangements, systems integration and software licensing.
+Mr. Dottori's ITO experience includes infrastructure outsourcings, onshore and offshore application development and maintenance transactions, shared services arrangements, systems integration, ERP implementations, SaaS transactions and software licensing.
 He counsels clients throughout the transaction life-cycle, from development of sourcing strategy, preparation of competitive solicitation documentation (including request for proposals,) creation of supplier evaluation criteria and participation in supplier selection to formulation of transaction architecture, contract development and negotiation.
 Mr. Dottori also advises clients in a variety of areas after a transaction has closed.
 For example, during the operational phase of sourcing transactions Mr. Dottori has prepared plain-English operational guides and compliance manuals for client executives and operating staff, assisted in the creation or realignment of governance models, negotiated contract restructurings and documented price benchmarking initiatives designed to reduce the supplier charges being paid by the client during the operations phase.
-His clients have included multinational companies in the pharmaceutical, healthcare and life sciences, manufacturing, technology and financial services sectors.
+His clients include multinational companies in the pharmaceutical, healthcare and life sciences, manufacturing, technology, insurance and financial services sectors.

-Mr. Dottori is a frequent conference panelist in sourcing and technology transactions and is an editor of SourcingSpeak, Pillsbury Global Sourcing’s blog covering news and analysis of outsourcing, insourcing and beyond.
+Mr. Dottori is a frequent conference panelist in sourcing and technology transactions and was a founding editor of SourcingSpeak, Pillsbury Global Sourcing’s blog covering news and analysis of outsourcing, insourcing and beyond.

 - Chambers Global, Outsourcing (2009)